gpratte/poker-league-season/README.md

 Each step can be found on the cooresponding branch.

+## step 07 show season date
+Show the date (YYYY - YYYY) at the top of the season view

 ## step 06 games
 Fleshed out the games of a season